abdullahjr0/MS2/testing.md

 * Play again button redirects user back to game _worked as expected_
 * Home page buttons redirect user to appropriate pages _worked as expected_
 * Tier level redirect user to the appropriate game with appropriate timer _worked as expected_
+* Social media links redirect user to another page. _worked as expected_
 * Responsiveness - I checked if all the pages and its contents were responsive using Chrome inspect.
 Also viewing each page using an iPhone, iPad, Macbook and other devices.

+## Testing my User Goals

+* __Visitor goals__
+    * As a first time visitor, I want to immediately understand what the game is about.
+        * Bold white aesthetic title states memory game.
+    * As a first time visitor, I want to be able to easily navigate and interact with the game.
+        * Minimal activity on page and all buttons redirect to and from each page.
+    * As a first time visitor, I want to be able to understand how the game is played.
+        * How to play button to help user understand the game
+    * As a first time visitor, I want to be able to play on different tiers, to avoid repition.
+        * Kick off button directs user to a pop up to allow user to choose their own tier.
+    * As a first time visitor, I want to be able to see how much time I have left.
+        * Each game has its own individual timer, 45,60,90 seconds.
+    * As a first time visitor, I want to be able to see how many times I have flipped the card.
+        * Counter is displayed as soon as game starts.
+    * As a first time visitor, I want to be able to follow social media handles to recieve updates and view other games.
+        * Social Media links displayed top right of the home page.

+* __Developer Goals__
+    * As a developer, I want the cards to be able to reshuffle on command.
+        * reload button on each page so user can reshuffle at their own will
+    * As a developer, I want the cards to be shuffled at the end of every game.
+        * when game is completed whether a fail or successful the cards are in a different order
+    * As a developer, I want the user to see a pop up when successfully completing the game.
+        * When game is successfully completed user will see a Champions pop up with a football trophy.

+## Further Testing

+* The website was tested on various platforms, including, Google Chrome, Internet Explorer, Microsoft Edge and Safari Browsers
+* The website was viewed on a variety of devices such as Macbook, iPhone 12 Pro, iPhone 7 and desktop.
+* The website was also reviewed for it's responsiveness by inspecting the page on Google chrome.
+* All contents was run through Grammarly to avoid spelling/grammar errors.